zeromake/quasar/docs/src/pages/quasar-cli-webpack/developing-electron-apps/build-commands.md

 $ quasar build --mode electron --publish always
 ```

-You can specify using `electron-builder` to build your app either directly on the command line (`--bundler builder`) or by setting it explicitly within the `/quasar.config` file at `electron.bundler`.
+You can specify using `electron-builder` to build your app either directly on the command line (`--bundler builder`) or by setting it explicitly within the `quasar.config` file at `electron.bundler`.
 This flag has no effect when using `@electron/packager`.

 Currently (June 2019) supported publishing destinations include GitHub, Bintray, S3, Digital Ocean Spaces, or a generic HTTPS server.
 More information, including how to create valid publishing instructions, can be found [here](https://www.electron.build/configuration/publish).

 Valid options for `-P` are "onTag", "onTagOrDraft", "always" and "never" which are explained at the above link.
-In addition, you must have valid `publish` configuration instructions in your `/quasar.config` file at `electron.builder`.
+In addition, you must have valid `publish` configuration instructions in your `quasar.config` file at `electron.builder`.

 A very basic configuration to publish a Windows EXE setup file to Amazon S3 might look like this: